 God reminds them of David.

-Israelites reading this were struggling with sorrow, with lamentations.
+Israelites reading this were no doubt struggling with sorrow, with lamentations.
 They had spent seventy years weeping by the rivers of Babylon!

-That as God raised up David and gave to him a great army, the coming Messiah (see the testimony of both the woman and Jesus in John 4, at the well of Jacob) would bring about joy in Israel, amongst God’s people, in a true and better way even than from David.
+As God raised up David and gave to him a great army, so the foretold Messiah would bring about joy in Israel (see the woman and Jesus in John 4, at the well of Jacob), amongst God’s people – In a deeper and far better way than even David brought.

-These passages by looking back helped the exiles, and help us today, to look forward!
+These passages helped the exiles, and they help us today to look forward!

-For us, it is looking forward to that glorious day in the new heavens and new earth – When our God will dwell with us in all fulfilment, and we with Him, His people.
+For us, it is looking forward to that glorious day in the new heavens and new earth – When our God will dwell with us in all fulfilment, we with Him, His people.
 No more crying, no more weeping and lamentations.
-The rebuilt kingdom in truth!
+The final building of God’s kingdom in truth!

 * Father God,

-Thank You for pointing us back to David and Your building of his kingdom Lord God.
+Thank You for pointing us back to David.